StochSS/stochss-compute/README.md

 #### Docker

-With docker you can use the image on docker hub.
+With docker, you can use the image hosted on docker hub.

 ```
-docker pull mdip226/stochss-compute:latest
-docker run TODO
+docker run -p 1234:1234 mdip226/stochss-compute:latest
 ```

-- ??compose?? - probably not needed anymore
-- ?? different docker run commands like setting the port number
+- Stochss-compute is now running on localhost:1234.
+- Check out some example notebooks for more instructions on usage.

 #### Minikube
 - first requires `minikube`, `docker`, and `kubectl` to be installed.
 Then: